Atlanta United FC: MLS expansion bid

 On May 31, 2011, the NHL's Atlanta Thrashers were sold to True North Sports & Entertainment, who announced that they would relocate the team to Winnipeg and rebrand as the Winnipeg Jets.
 The Thrashers' relocation helped restart the efforts and talks of bringing an MLS expansion team to Atlanta.

 In May 2012, while the Falcons' proposed new stadium was going through the approval process, MLS commissioner Don Garber cited Atlanta as one of three "intriguing" markets for future league expansion.
 Additionally, when Blank presented his case for a new stadium at the Falcons' annual meeting with season ticket holders, he stated that an additional benefit of the new stadium was that it could help attract a Major League Soccer franchise and potentially host World Cup matches.
 Later that year, in November, Garber said if the Falcons could complete plans for a new stadium, MLS would "try to figure out how an MLS team could be part of their plans."

 Rich McKay, Falcons president and CEO, said in 2013 that the team was "open to various options, including [its] ownership of a team or someone else owning a team".
 Dan Courtemanche said, "We are big believers in the Atlanta market," and cited the city's growing Hispanic population and corporations that could serve as its sponsors.
 Then, in March 2013, the city and the Falcons agreed to financing terms, and in May 2013, the Georgia Department of Economic Development board approved $30 million in bonds to finance the land purchase for the new stadium.
 The stadium was set to open in 2017 and could be configured for professional soccer.
 Atlanta remained at the top of the list for an MLS expansion team, as Garber, in the December 2013 MLS State of the League address, emphasized that it was a goal to continue to expand in the Southeast, and added, "if we can continue to advance our discussions positively with Arthur [Blank] and the [Atlanta] Falcons, we hope to be able to get a situation finalized so that could potentially be our second team.
 Orlando being the first, maybe Atlanta or Miami would be the second or the third."
 In December 2013, Garber said the league was making progress in discussions with the Falcons and that the stadium situation was finalized.
 Negotiations continued, as Courtemanche said in January 2014 that Atlanta "remains a great prospect for MLS expansion," and in February 2014, Rich McKay confirmed the parties were "far along in negotiations."

 On April 16, 2014, Blank announced that MLS had awarded an expansion franchise to his group, and the team would begin play in 2017.
-Atlanta became the second franchise awarded in the Southeastern United States in five months, following the Orlando City SC announcement in late 2013.
+Atlanta became the second franchise awarded in the Southeastern United States in five months, following the Orlando City announcement in late 2013.
 The Southeast had been without an MLS team since the Miami Fusion and Tampa Bay Mutiny were dissolved in 2001.